 S.A.V.E.
 Cooperative Purchasing Group Intergovernmental Agreement

-The contract listing included here is updated quarterly and is not a complete listing of contracts available to SAVE Agency Members.
+The contract listing included here is updated periodically and is not a complete listing of contracts available to SAVE Agency Members.
 Please visit SAVE Agency Member sites for all available contracts.
 In order to utilize these contracts, you must be a participant in the S.A.V.E.
 Cooperative Purchasing Group Intergovernmental Agreement.

 GPPCS and SAVE are both Purchasing Consortiums that are comprised from the Cooperative Purchase Agreements that each public member entity has signed in order to participate in the various cooperative contracts.